WEHI-Proteomics/tfde/README.md

 # otf-peak-detect
 This is the repository for Daryl's PhD project about on-the-fly detection of peptide features in timsTOF data.
+Note this is unpublished work so please don't disseminate it outside the lab.

 There are a couple of approaches to feature detection here.